manish-singh-bisht/assignment-saasmonk/README.md

 # assignment-saasmonk
-This is an assignment for a fullstack role at SaasMonk.
+This is an assignment for a fullstack role .

 ## Table of Contents
 - [Demo](#demo)